 Finally, the only way to win the game is to cure all four diseases -- and you can do this even if those pesky cubes still litter the map.
 As satisfying as it may be to sweep them off the board, it's more important to find a cure for blue disease than to cure individual North American cities stricken with the blue infection.

 Ready to play a game of Pandemic for yourself?
-Explore the links on the next page for more information on this and other mentally addictive games.
+Explore the links below for more information on this and other mentally addictive games.

 - "An affinity for rules?"
 The Economist.
 Aug.
 28, 2008.
 (Aug.
 12, 2011) http://www.economist.com/node/12009728?story_id=12009728